Registered Nurse (RN)

 Making a Major Decision

 You can earn a nursing diploma or associate degree in three years.
 Many junior and community colleges offer associate degree in nursing (ADN) programs.
-Search for schools that provide training for this career.
 Many new nurses begin their education in an ADN program and then enroll in Bachelor of Science in nursing (BSN) or master’s degree completion programs.

 If you're going into this field, however, you should be aware that there is a growing national movement to require all nurses to hold a BSN.
 Recent research indicates that patients are safer and have better outcomes when they're under the care of nurses with at least a baccalaureate-level education in nursing.
 Currently, 55% of the nursing workforce holds a baccalaureate degree or higher.